quora/pyanalyze/docs/type_evaluation.md

   evaluation function, as with a normal call.
 - Symbolically evaluate the body of the type evaluation until it reaches a `return` statement, which provides the type that the call should return.
+During this symbolic evaluation, each argument is set to the value it has at the call site that is being evaluated.
 - If execution reached a `return` statement, return the type provided by that statement.
 Otherwise, return the type set in the evaluation function's return annotation, or